speudusa/csharp-web-development-wiki/Class-16-(ORM-Part-1).md

 ### Class 16 Topics That Require Careful Attention

-1. Review the relationship between Java classes/objects and database tables/rows.
+1. Review the relationship between csharp classes/objects and database tables/rows.
 1. The students went through a number of different steps to get their Spring apps going and storing events and event categories.
 Review each setup step and why it matters.
    1. Creating a new schema and add a new user in MySQL Workbench.
    1. Add the necessary dependencies in IntelliJ.